Dr Marta Bo LL.M.

-Dr. Marta Bo is a researcher at the Asser Institute and the Graduate Institute for International and Development studies (Geneva).
+Dr. Marta Bo is a researcher at the Asser Institute, Associate Senior Researcher at the Stockholm International Peace Research Institute (SIPRI) and Research Fellow at the Graduate Institute for International and Development studies (Geneva).

 Marta is responsible for the Asser-Cassese Initiative long-term capacity-building training project for judiciaries in international and transnational criminal law (ICL and TCL), international humanitarian law (IHL) and human rights law (HRL).

 She has published on international and transnational criminal law, law of the sea and human rights, artificial intelligence and criminal responsibility, autonomous weapons.